Jacke/resume/out/resume.md

 2GIS is a free business listings with a city map..
   - Improved user experience and user interaction on client-side
   - Bu using plain modular javascript
-  - Created rich, flexible, standards-compliant websites using Ruby on Rails and hand-coded HTML5, CSS3, and JavaScript
+  - Created rich, flexible, standards-compliant urls using Ruby on Rails and hand-coded HTML5, CSS3, and JavaScript

 ### *Software enginer*, Hochuli (2015-03 — 2015-05)

 Service for collecting items around all internet marketplaces where users can bookmark any item and recieve price updates
-  - Created rich, flexible, standards-compliant websites using Ruby on Rails and hand-coded HTML5, CSS3, and JavaScript
+  - Created rich, flexible, standards-compliant urls using Ruby on Rails and hand-coded HTML5, CSS3, and JavaScript

 ### *Software enginer*, Knigipodarki (2015-01 — 2015-03)